- The Structures of Congress

 The House has a Speaker and other offices that it can choose and has the “Sole Power of Impeachment” meaning that the House can charge the President, as well as other federal officials, with impeachable offenses.
 Impeachment is akin to someone being charged with a crime.
 After the impeachment hearing (trial) where the senate acts as a jury, if the person is found “guilty” the result of being impeached is that the “impeached individual is removed from his or her position.
 The Speaker of the House is elected from the majority party in the House.
-Since Democrats took control of the House of Representatives in January 2019, Nancy Pelosi, a Democrat, has served as the Speaker of the House and is a democrat from California.
+Since Republicans took control of the House of Representatives in January 2023, Kevin McCarthy, has served as the Speaker of the House and is a democrat from California.
 It took McCarthy 15 votes in 2023 before he was elected as Speaker of the House.
 He only won the gavel after making significant concessions to the most conservative elements of his party.

 The districts that federal house members represent are generally drawn by State Legislatures.
 Since the 18th century legislators have often drawn congressional districts in a way that favors one political party over another in a process called Gerrymandering.
 In recent years this process of elected officials in essence choosing their voters has become more precise with improved technological tools.
 This process often leads to geographically awkward districts connected at times by a single road.
 In Maryland, Democrats have concentrated a Republican majority in a single district which allowed the other seven federal house seats to be easily won by Democrats.
 In a state where 1/3 of the population voted for a Republican Presidential candidate, just 1 in 8 house members will be a Republican.
 The 2014 North Carolina congressional map, drawn up by Republicans in the state legislature, made it so the state sent only three Democrats compared to ten Republicans to congress in a state that has nearly an equal number of voters in each party.
 You can see in the map below that the districts were drawn to group Democratic, and generally African American communities within the same few districts to limit their political influence over many congressional races.
 The remaining districts would thus be dominated by whiter and more Republican voters who could claim more seats.